Time-dependent flux backgrounds in type IIB supergravity: Discussions

 \subsection{\textit{6.
 Positive Ricci scalar of 4D Einstein frame metric}}

 In absence of the 6D scale factor, non-MN types fluxes, and O-planes (which are objects with negative tension), \eqref{eq:MNRhatEInty} rules out $\h R^E\geq 0$ generically across any supergravity theories.\footnote{Note that in absence of the 6D scale factor, $\h R^E=\h R$.} GKP \cite{Giddings:2001yu} by inclusion of O-planes constructs 4D spacetimes with $\h R^E=0$ in type IIB supergravity.
 Our generalizations of the Maldacena--Nu\~nez analysis incorporating the 6D scale factor, non-MN types fluxes, do not rule out the existence of a positive $\h R^E$ solely by considering the traced Einstein equations (see, \eqref{eq:MNRhatEInty} and \eqref{eq:MNRtildeInty}).
-There are two approaches one can take to attempt drawing conclusive remarks: (i) by imposing energy conditions on top of the traced Einstein equations, along the lines of \cite{Russo:2019fnk, Das:2019vnx, Bernardo:2021zxo, Bernardo:2022ony, Faruk:2024usu}, or (ii) by conducting a comprehensive search in full generality, in which all components of the field strengths and both warp factors $A(y)$ and $\beta(x)$ are retained, and exploring all supergravity theories.
-However, note that energy conditions are not absolute principles; there are known violations of all pointwise energy conditions by physically reasonable fields \cite{Kontou:2020bta, Curiel:2014zba}.
+Even the contribution of the 6D scale factor to $\h R^E$ is noteworthy by itself.
+There are two approaches one can take to attempt drawing conclusive remarks: (i) by imposing energy conditions on top of the traced Einstein equations, along the lines of \cite{Russo:2019fnk, Das:2019vnx, Bernardo:2021zxo, Bernardo:2022ony, Faruk:2024usu}, or (ii) by conducting a comprehensive search in full generality, in which all components of the field strengths and both warp factors $A(y)$ and $\beta(x)$ are retained, and exploring all supergravity theories (even with branes included, as \eqref{eq:MNRhatEInty}, \eqref{eq:MNRtildeInty} hold for any contributions to the energy-momentum tensor).
+However, note that energy conditions are not absolute principles; there are known violations of all pointwise energy conditions by physically reasonable fields \cite{Kontou:2020bta, Curiel:2014zba, Visser:1999de, Barcelo:1999hq, Barcelo:2000zf}.

+Notably, solution with a 4D component with $\h R^E>0$ to higher dimensional vacuum Einstein equations (i.e., with zero fluxes) was reported earlier, considering non-trivial time-dependent $\beta(t)$ and $A(y)=0$, however a compact hyperbolic internal space was taken \cite{Townsend:2003fx}.
+A negative scalar curvature of the internal space contributes positively to $\h R^E$, see \eqref{eq:10DRicciScalarDoubleWarp}.
+Our \eqref{eq:MNRhatEInty} does not directly see $\t R$, as in original Maldacena--Nu\~nez analysis.
+However, \eqref{eq:MNRtildeInty} does see it and feeds back into $\beta(x)$, which in turn affects \eqref{eq:MNRhatEInty}.
+It will be interesting to study if hyperbolic internal spaces are necessary in constructions with $\h R^E>0$ in presence of fluxes.